An edited excerpt of what was originally published on UXmatters and under the title “The Information Architecture Value Chain” – May 5, 2014

 Proposition: Information architecture simplifies how people navigate and use information that connects to the Web.

-As I’ve highlighted in Figure 3, we realize value for users when wayfinding techniques and logical information connections improve a user interface’s usability.
+We realize value for users when wayfinding techniques and logical information connections improve a user interface’s usability.

 Everyone involved in the design lifecycle for a Web user interface must contribute to user value, because user value is product value, and product value is business value.
-Assuming that user and business value are aligned, there should be nothing in the design lifecycle that doesn’tcontribute to user value.
+Assuming that user and business value are aligned, there should be nothing in the design lifecycle that doesn’t contribute to user value.

 The value of information architecture to the user has been clear for nearly two decades.
 By simplifying how people navigate and use information in complex Web environments, information architecture gives users the chance to achieve their tasks and goals with greater precision.
 Businesses typically associate information retrieval, or search; labeling; and the formal organization of content with the interests of information architecture.
 However, the methods for enabling their flexible use and maintaining a coherent, manageable Web structure represent additional value that also rests within the domain of information architecture.